MarkusHobisch/Secasy/README.md

 + gcc -Ofast *.c *.h -lm -o secasy

+Precompiled binaries for Windows and Linux are provided and can be found in bin folder.

 Tested on Windows platform and Windows WSL (Ubuntu 22.04.1 LTS). \
 GCC version 11.2.0 (Ubuntu 11.2.0-19ubuntu1)